-- Help in preparing academic time-lines and course selection, if needed. - Periodic checks of degree or certificate completion are encouraged. - Help in choosing a major/minor. - > Point of contact for new and transfer students - Referrals to appropriate services - Selection of appropriate courses and other educational experiences NOTICE: The student is responsible for seeking academic advisement, for knowing and complying with STC's assessments and and complying with STC's assessments and the State of Texas Texas Success Initiative Rule (TSI) requirements of their declared degree or certificate program, and for taking courses in the proper sequence to ensure progress toward his/her educational goals.
+- Help in preparing academic time-lines and course selection, if needed. - Periodic checks of degree or certificate completion are encouraged. - Help in choosing a major/minor. - Point of contact for new and transfer students - Referrals to appropriate services - Selection of appropriate courses and other educational experiences

+NOTICE: The student is responsible for seeking academic advisement, for knowing and complying with STC's assessments and the State of Texas Texas Success Initiative Rule (TSI) requirements of their declared degree or certificate program, and for taking courses in the proper sequence to ensure progress toward his/her educational goals.